AriRice/Leiothlypis_first_chapter/README.md

     10.2.
 Merge the VCFs, put 4 scripts into this folder ("01a_leiothlypis_contamination_test.sh", "01_leiothlypis_contamination_test.sh", "checkHetsIndvVCF.sh", and "contamination_check.R"), and execute 01_leiothlypis_contamination_test.sh.

     10.3.
 Execute 01a_leiothlypis_contamination_test.sh.
-This'll create a PDF that you can

     10.4.
-View the PDF.
+Export and view the resulting PDF.

 11. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets.
 List them in a file called "excluded_samples.txt"

     11.1.
 Run the "Step_11_filter_everything_else.sh" script.

-# Phylogenies
+# Phylogenies and whole-genome stats
-1.
+1. Excecute Step_01_phylostats_50kbp.r in R. This will write an array job submission script (phylo50kbp_array.sh) and 3 helper files in /06_phylogenies_and_summstats/.

+2. Go to this folder and add 4 more R scripts (calculate_windows, create_fasta, create_fasta_from_vcf, and window_stat_calculations).
+No need to modify them.

+   2.1.
+Add popmap_phylo.txt to this folder.

+   2.2.
+Add a subfolder called "windows".

+3. Execute phylo50kbp_array.sh.
+This'll take awhile.